elixir-lang/elixir/docs/3_modules.md

       require Bitwise, only: [bor: 2, band: 2] def some_func(x, y, z), do: x bor y band z

-      # Import all, except bxor, overriding previous
+      # Import all, except bxor, overriding previous call
       require Bitwise, except: [bxor: 2]
     end

-You can read more about creating your own macros in the "Meta-programming in Elixir" section.
+We are going to discuss the creation of macros in chapter 5.

 ### 3.4.4 use

-`use` is the simplest mechanism of all three as it simply intends to be a common API for extension.
-For instance, in order to use `ExUnit` test framework, you simply need to use `ExUnit::Case` in your module:
+`use` is the simplest directive of all four as it simply intends to be a common API for extension.
+For instance, in order to use the `ExUnit` test framework that ships with Elixir, you simply need to use `ExUnit::Case` in your module:

     defmodule AssertionTest do
       use ExUnit::Case